VivekanandanS/design-pattern/src/com/sinewave/creational/README.md

 Creational Pattern defines how objects are being instantiated, composed and represented.
 Creational pattern are important when system evolves to depend more on the composition(has a relationship) than a class inheritance.

-For creational design problem , we ll refer to problem mentioned in GoF
+For creational design problem , we ll refer to problem mentioned in GoF .
+Problem statement is under ./problem folder

 ![](https://github.com/VivekanandanS/design-pattern/blob/master/resources/images/maze-problem.png)